How to begin Deschooling

 15 Easy Steps to Begin Deschooling

 - First, take it slow.
-Things need to slow down as you switch gears, you need to slowly build up momentum.
+Things need to slow down as you switch gears.
+You need to build up momentum slowly.
 It takes time to settle into a new way of doing things, especially when it is such a big change.

 - Follow your child’s lead.
 This is something I learned when I first started my journey with early education.
 It is so important to follow their lead, jumping into whatever interests them for a while.